shani-forbes/aws-iam-ec2-least-privilege-project/README.md

 ![Permissions included in the AWS Billing managed policy](Screenshots/finance-billing-policy-review.PNG)

-*Reviewing the Billing policy revealed write and full-access permissions that exceeded the Finance user's requirements.*

 I replaced it with `AWSBillingReadOnlyAccess`, which better matched the Finance role's requirements while reducing unnecessary permissions.

 ![Finance IAM group with AWSBillingReadOnlyAccess](Screenshots/finance-readonly-permissions.PNG)

-*Finance group after replacing the broader Billing policy with AWSBillingReadOnlyAccess.*

 ## EC2 Workload Access to S3